mdarfan357/MERN-Stack/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the projects frontend directory, you can run:

 ### `npm start`